 Christmas is my favorite, but it is really easy to shift the focus of Christmas away from Jesus and towards Santa and material things.
-The Jesse Tree and The Truth in the Tinsel help a lot, but still my kids talk all through the months of October, November, and December about the presents they want and the presents they think they will get.
+The Jesse Tree helps a lot, but still my kids talk all through the months of October, November, and December about the presents they want and the presents they think they will get.

 We do Santa.
 We like Santa, and we like all the magic and warm fuzzy feelings that he brings our kids.
 But still, I want to point Christmas morning back to Jesus.
 To that end, some of my kids' Christmas morning gifts (from Santa) will be Christian-themed gifts.
 They will bring us back to the real Reason for Christmas, the birth of our Lord and Savior, Jesus Christ.